Indium antimonide: Electronic properties

 InSb is a narrow direct band gap semiconductor with an energy band gap of 0.17 eV at 300 K and 0.23 eV at 80 K.

-Undoped InSb possesses the largest ambient-temperature electron mobility (78000 cm2/V⋅s), electron drift velocity, and ballistic length (up to 0.7 μm at 300 K) of any known semiconductor, except for carbon nanotubes.
+Undoped InSb possesses the largest ambient-temperature electron mobility of 78000 cm2/(V⋅s), electron drift velocity, and ballistic length (up to 0.7 μm at 300 K) of any known semiconductor, except for carbon nanotubes.

 Indium antimonide photodiode detectors are photovoltaic, generating electric current when subjected to infrared radiation.
 InSb's internal quantum efficiency is effectively 100% but is a function of the thickness particularly for near bandedge photons.
 Like all narrow bandgap materials InSb detectors require periodic recalibrations, increasing the complexity of the imaging system.
 This added complexity is worthwhile where extreme sensitivity is required, e.g. in long-range military thermal imaging systems.
 InSb detectors also require cooling, as they have to operate at cryogenic temperatures (typically 80 K).
 Large arrays (up to 2048×2048 pixels) are available.
 HgCdTe and PtSi are materials with similar use.

 A layer of indium antimonide sandwiched between layers of aluminium indium antimonide can act as a quantum well.
 In such a heterostructure InSb/AlInSb has recently been shown to exhibit a robust quantum Hall effect.
 This approach is studied in order to construct very fast transistors.
 Bipolar transistors operating at frequencies up to 85 GHz were constructed from indium antimonide in the late 1990s; field-effect transistors operating at over 200 GHz have been reported more recently (Intel/QinetiQ).
 Some models suggest that terahertz frequencies are achievable with this material.
 Indium antimonide semiconductor devices are also capable of operating with voltages under 0.5 V, reducing their power requirements.